avirzin/Rendex/README.md

 ---

 > **Note:** In a real-world implementation, the investor would begin by depositing fiat, which is then converted into a tokenized deposit by a licensed financial institution.
-> This project does **not** cover the fiat-to-token conversion process and starts from the point where the ERC-20 tokenized deposit already exists on-chain.
+> This project does **not** cover the fiat-to-token (on-ramp) conversion process and starts from the point where the ERC-20 tokenized deposit already exists on-chain.

 ---